nparsley/Budgety/README.md

 <img src='/images/budgety2.PNG'>

-* Income and expenses can be entered by adding a description and value
+* Income and expenses can be entered by adding a description and value.
-* Each item entered for either income and expense will be displayed below, with the option to remove an individual item
+* Each item entered for either income and expense will be displayed below, with the option to remove an individual item.

 <img src='/images/budgety3.PNG'>

-* The total available budget will be updated as an income or expense is added
+* The total available budget will be updated as an income or expense is added.